Umayamma Rani

-As per historian K. V. K. Ayyar, Queen Umayamma built the administrative foundation on which her grandson Marthanda Varma built modern Travancore.
+Queen Umayamma built the administrative foundation on which her grandson Marthanda Varma built modern Travancore.
 Dutch commander Henrik van Rheede (who met Umayamma in 1677) writing in 1694, concludes that Attingal could summon an army of 30,000 men at the time.
 Umayamma died in 1698 in Valiyathura.

 Background

 Collateral branches of Venad ruling family exercised independent authority in their domains.
 They were Elayadathu Swaroopam (Kottarakara, Desinganad Swaroopam (Quilon), and Peraka Thavazhi (Nedumangad).
 Besides, even within the limited domains of the Trippappoor branch, by 17th century, factions were rife due to the refractory Nair nobles (madampis), most powerful of whom were the Barons of the Eight Houses.
 The Association of Eight and Half (the Ettara Yogakkar) also wielded considerable power in the state machinery.

 Queens of Attingal

 During the 14th century, the Trippappoor ruling family was forced to adopt two female members from the Kolathunad ruling family (northern Kerala).
 A royal residence was constructed at Attingal (Chittatinkara), for the residence of the two princiesses, and they were installed as Senior and Junior Queens of Attingal ("Attingal Mootha Thampuran" and "Attingal Elaya Thampuran").
 The land around Attingal was assigned to them, and the revenue derived therefrom was placed at their disposal.

 The eldest princess of the Trippappoor ruling family was known as "the (Senior) Queen of Attingal".
 Only the Senior Queen of Attingal was allowed to hold the throne at Attingal whether any adult male existed or not.
 Trippappoor Swaroopam was usually ruled by her male heir (son, brother or cousin).
 The spouse of the king of Trippappoor was not allowed to hold the title "Queen", and thus the Queen of Attingal was the senior queen of Trippappoor.

 As per historian P. S. Menon, in all Kerala, there was no "Queen-Mother" who possesses so much influence in public affairs as in Attingal.
 The queen controlled a large territory of her own independent of Trippappoor.
 The Queen of Attingal was also allowed to reign as full sovereigns in the Trippapoor (Travancore) and Desinganad (Kollam) branches of Venad in the absence of male heirs.
 By the time of Umayamma, the seat of the Attingal queen was sufficiently strong to intervene in the internal affairs of the Trippappoor Swaroopam.
 The king of Trippappoor was seen as a vassal of Queen Umayamma in the late 17th century.

 The Queens of Attingal had independent warriors under their control, and personally led them into battles.
 In the 16th century, the Queen of Kollam also had considerable political and economical independence.
 Some of the treaties between Venad and the Portuguese were signed by the Queen of Kollam.
 It is known that the Queen of Kollam, in alliance with the Queen of Attingal, also carried out military campaigns against the Portuguese.
 In a military campaign against the Trippappoor, the Queen of Attingal is believed to have joined forces with her cousin (Queen of Kollam) in Kollam.